 COURSE PRICE: $6.00

 Wild Iris Medical Education is an approved provider for paramedic and EMT continuing education in California by the Coastal Valleys EMS Agency: CE Provider #49-0057.

 This course is appropriate for EMTs, paramedics, and first responders.

-Course Availability: Expires July 1, 2015.
+Course Availability: Expires November 1, 2018.
 You must score 70% or better on the test and complete the course evaluation to earn a certificate of completion for this CE activity.
-Wild Iris Medical Education, Inc. provides educational activities that are free from bias.
+Wild Iris Medical Education, Inc., provides educational activities that are free from bias.
 The information provided in this course is to be used for educational purposes only.
-It is not intended as a substitute for professional health care.
+It is not intended as a substitute for professional healthcare.
 Medical Disclaimer Legal Disclaimer Disclosures

-COURSE OBJECTIVE: The purpose of this course is to inform healthcare professionals of the causes, symptoms, stages, management, and prevention of job burnout.
+COURSE OBJECTIVE: The purpose of this course is to enable healthcare professionals to identify the causes, symptoms, stages, management, and prevention of job-related stress, particularly burnout.

 Upon completion of this course, you will be able to:

 - Describe the effects of stress and the relief of stress on the human body.

 - Identify the types of job stress common in healthcare workers.